DOCKET

 Next Step Recovery Home, Inc. v.
 State of Indiana (U.S. Dist.
 Ct. – So.
 Dist. of Ind.)
 [Filed 2/24]

 This organization has 1 group home that is being discriminated against in the same way as the above cases.
-Injunctive relief is sought.
+A preliminary injunction hearing was held on July 30 and we are awaiting a decision.

 ATTORNEY(S): Kenneth J. Falk, Stevie J. Pactor